Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 Welcome to the new release of the **Rainbow CLI**.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

 ### Rainbow CLI 1.37 (Beta) - March 2018
 ---

+This release introduces commands for configuring **Push notifications** on your application for the Android platform (FCM) and IOS platform (APNS).

 **3-Release Breaking Changes**